-- (vii) (a) The Company is regular in depositing with appropriate authorities undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and services tax, cess and other statutory dues applicable to it.
-The provisions relating to duty of custom and duty of excise are not applicable to the Company. - (b) According to the information and explanations given to us, no undisputed dues in respect of provident fund, employees' state insurance, income-tax, goods and services tax, cess and other statutory dues which were outstanding, at the year end, for a period of more than six months from the date they became payable. - (c) According to the information and explanations given to us, there are no dues of income tax, goods and service tax, and cess which have not been deposited on account of any dispute. - (viii) In our opinion and according to the information and explanations given by the management, the Company has not defaulted in repayment of loans or borrowings to financial institutions or banks or to government.
-Further, the Company did not have any outstanding dues to debenture holders during the year. - (ix) According to the information and explanations given by the management, the Company has not raised any money way of initial public offer / further public offer / debt instruments and term loans hence, reporting under clause (ix) is not applicable to the Company and hence not commented upon. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and according to the information and explanations given by the management, we report that no fraud by the company or no fraud on the company by the officers and employees of the Company has been noticed or reported during the year. - (xi) According to the information and explanations given by the management, during the year there are no payments made to directors of the Company and hence reporting under clause 3(xi) is not applicable and not commented upon. - (xii) In our opinion, the Company is not a Nidhi company.
-Therefore, the provisions of clause 3(xii) of the order are not applicable to the Company and hence not commented upon. - (xiii) According to the information and explanations given by the management, transactions with the related parties are in compliance with section 177 and 188 of Companies Act, 2013 where applicable and the details have been disclosed in the notes to the financial statements, as required by the applicable accounting standards. - (xiv) According to the information and explanations given to us and on an overall examination of the balance sheet, the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review and hence, reporting requirements under clause 3(xiv) are not applicable to the company and, not commented upon. - (xv) According to the information and explanations given by the management, the Company has not entered into any non-cash transactions with directors or persons connected with him as referred to in section 192 of Companies Act, 2013.
+- (vii) (a) The Company is regular in depositing with appropriate authorities undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and service tax, cess and other statutory dues applicable to it.
+The provisions relating to duty of custom and duty of excise, value added tax, sales tax and service tax are not applicable to the Company. - (b) According to the information and explanations given to us and audit procedures performed by us, no undisputed dues in respect of provident fund, employees' state insurance, income-tax, goods and service tax, cess and other statutory dues which were outstanding, at the year end, for a period of more than six months from the date they became payable.
+The provisions relating to duty of custom and duty of excise, value added tax, sales tax and service tax are not applicable to the Company. - (c) According to the information and explanation given to us, there are no dues of provident fund, employees' state insurance, income tax, goods and service tax, cess and other statutory dues which have not been deposited on account of any dispute.
+The provisions relating to duty of custom and duty of excise, value added tax, sales tax and service tax are not applicable to the Company. - (viii) In our opinion and according to the information and explanations given by the management, the Company has not defaulted in repayment of loans or borrowings to financial institutions or banks or to government.
+Further, the Company did not have any outstanding dues to debenture holders during the year. - (ix) According to the information and explanations given by the management and audit procedures performed by us, the Company has not raised any money way of initial public offer / further public offer / debt instruments and term loans hence, reporting under clause (ix) is not applicable to the Company and hence not commented upon. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and according to the information and explanations given by the management, we report that no fraud by the Company or no fraud on the Company by the officers and employees of the Company has been noticed or reported during the year. - (xi) According to the information and explanations given by the management and audit procedures performed by us, during the year there are no payments made to directors of the Company and hence reporting under clause 3(xi) is not applicable and not commented upon. - (xii) In our opinion, the Company is not a nidhi company.
+Therefore, the provisions of clause 3(xii) of the order are not applicable to the Company and hence not commented upon. - (xiii) According to the information and explanations given by the management and audit procedures performed by us, transactions with the related parties are in compliance with section 177 and 188 of Companies Act, 2013 where applicable and the details have been disclosed in the notes to the financial statements, as required by the applicable accounting standards.

-Jaora Nayagaon Toll Road Company Private Limited Audit Report for the year ended March 31, 2020 Page 7 of 9
+Jaora Nayagaon Toll Road Company Private Limited Audit Report for the year ended March 31, 2021 Page 7 of 9